47rooks/haxe-threading-examples/lime/README.md

 ## References

 There is an article posted on Lime threading https://player03.com/openfl/threads-guide/.
-It doesn't make clear that it is 8.2.0 that's in use but once you get that clear the article is helpful on a number of fronts.
+The article is helpful on a number of fronts.